NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> h.data.get_compression_type()
    ''

-If the underlying array is compressed at the time of writing to disk with the `cfdm.write` function, then it is written to the file as a ragged array, along with the required count or index variables required to uncompress it.
-This means that if a dataset using compression is read from disk then it will be written back to disk with the same compression, provided that no data elements have been modified by assignment.
-Any compressed arrays that have been modified will be written to an output dataset as incomplete multidimensional arrays.

 A construct with an underlying compressed array is created by initialising a `Data` instance with a compressed array that is stored in one of three special array objects: `RaggedContiguousArray`,